klasbo/TTK4145/Exercise1/README.md

 --------------------

 Implement this in C, Python and Go:
-Look at the examples in this directory for how to create threads.
+Look at the "helloworld" examples in this directory (top of this page) for how to create threads.

     main:
         global shared int i = 0